Excel Add-In

 most important analytical platform in the investment management world.

 convert this amount to a currency of your choice).
-The license allows to install
+The subscription also includes example spreadsheets illustrating the use

-enhancements.
-A growing number of video tutorials are available, providing live
+existing ones.
+Additionally, a growing number of video tutorials are available, providing live

 examples on how to work with the library efficiently.